Milksnakes: The Essential Care Guide

 Milksnakes require relatively low humidity, thriving between 50-55%, or 60% while in shed.
 Milksnakes love to burrow, so it is recommended to use a substrate that allows them to do so.
 Aspen shavings or aspen chips are an excellent choice of substrate, and can be easily located at just about any pet store that carries exotic animal supplies.
 You can also use cypress mulch if your humidity levels are below 45%.
 Substrate should be at least an inch deep, although 2-3 inches is better for adults so they are able to burrow.

 You can use a variety of different heat sources for Milksnakes depending on your setup.
-They require a warm spot of about 85°F and a cool spot no cooler than 75°F. You can achieve this by using a UTH (under tank heater) beneath your tank or tub, heat tape, CHE (ceramic heat emitter), DHP (deep heat projector), or RHP (radiant heat panel).
+Milksnakes require a warm spot of around 82-85°F (28-29°C) and a cool spot no cooler than 75°F (24°C).
+You can achieve this by using a UTH (under tank heater) beneath your tank or tub, heat tape, CHE (ceramic heat emitter), DHP (deep heat projector), or RHP (radiant heat panel).
 As with most snakes, it is not recommended to use any incandescent, infrared or "night time" bulbs as a source of heat.
-Whether you use an overhead or under tank heater is up to personal preference; neither is necessarily better than the other, when used correctly.
-Remember that ALL heating elements must be used in combination with a thermostat.
+Whether you use an overhead or under tank heater is up to personal preference, but remember that ALL heating elements must be used in combination with a thermostat.

 Hatchling and juvenile Milksnakes should be fed once every 5-7 days.
 Hatchlings will typically begin on small pinky mice.
 The size of the feeder can be easily gauged by simply examining the widest part of your snake’s body and feeding no larger than ½ in. than this size.
 For hatchlings and juveniles, you can alternatively feed 10% of your snake’s body weight, although this number is not as accurate for sub-adult and adult Milksnakes.
 Your snake should be able to ingest the feeder with relative ease.
 Adult Milksnakes typically eat one large mouse once every 10-14 days, but this may vary depending on the metabolic needs of your individual snake.

 Milksnakes are relatively active and inquisitive snakes that do well with many forms of enrichment.
 Offering cork bark, rocks, and foliage are great for textural stimulation.
 Branches, PVC pipes, and ledges make for good climbing opportunities as long as they are placed relatively low to the ground to prevent your snake from hurting themselves.
-If you feed f/t, hiding the feeder to encourage hunting behavior is also recommended.
+If you feed frozen/thawed, hiding the feeder to encourage hunting behavior is also recommended.
 They also benefit from time outdoors on a warm, cloudy afternoon.
 That said, while there are various ways to offer enrichment to your snake, remember to be safe in doing so.
 Any outdoor items being added to the enclosure should be properly disinfected before use.
 All rocks and other similar items should be large enough that your snake can not ingest it.
-Do not feed reptiles to your snake.
-Other reptiles, rather they are wild caught or captive bred, can carry deadly diseases that are not worth transferring to your snake.
+Feeding other reptiles to your snake is not advised, regardless of whether they are wild caught or captive bred.
+Either can carry and easily transmit deadly diseases to your snake.
 If you take your snake outside, be sure your lawn is not treated with any toxic chemicals and monitor them closely so they are not captured by a nearby predator.

 Your Milksnake will greatly appreciate a water dish large enough for them to soak in when necessary.
 Often times Milksnakes prefer to soak in their water dish almost constantly while in shed, although others may avoid soaking altogether.
 You should also provide at least two hides for your Milksnake to take refuge in, with one on the warm side and one on the cool side so they can properly thermoregulate.
 Remember to monitor your husbandry with an appropriate thermometer, thermostat and hygrometer.